rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ![alt text](image-12.png)
 **Figure 10:** DRAM global Load Access Pattern warning for `sample-1-fixed.cpp`.

 We see that for each 32 bytes sector transmitted, "only" 28.4 are used.
 This is pretty good of course as this code is very simple.
-But for more complicated operations, such as numerical simulation on unstructured meshes, this can be very bad.
-This section of `ncu` is helpful to detect that precise issue and evaluate the efficiency of a solution.
+But for more complicated operations, such as numerical simulation on unstructured meshes, this can get a lot worse.
+The memory workload analysis section of `ncu` is helpful to detect that precise issue and evaluate the efficiency of a solution.

-The *"Source Counter"* section also detects uncoalesced global memory accesses, for instance in [compute-bound-kernel.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/compute-bound-kernel.ncu-rep), we can read: *This kernel has uncoalesced global accesses resulting in a total of 434661683 excessive sectors (74% of the total 590018216 sectors).*
+The *"Source Counter"* section also detects uncoalesced global memory accesses, for instance in [compute-bound-kernel.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/compute-bound-kernel.ncu-rep), we can read: *This kernel has uncoalesced global accesses resulting in a total of 434661683 excessive sectors (74% of the total 590018216 sectors).*  As you can see, the amount of sectors loaded could be reduced by 75%.
+This corresponds exactly to the 8 to 32 ratio observed on the figures above. **Coalescing memory accesses are fused together into requests, reducing the amount of work for the memory system and improving performances**.

-#### Advices
+#### Advices on data layout
 These observations should make you want to think about layouts when dealing with data that is two-dimensional, or more.
 What layout should you choose?
 LayoutLeft (column-major) or LayoutRight (row-major)?
 The answer depends on how you parallelized your kernel.
 In particular,

-- **You should organize your data so that neighboring threads (within a warp) are performing memory requests on coalescing data**.
-This allows to reduce the amount of global memory requests, as seen above.
+- **You should organize your data so that neighboring threads (within a warp) are performing memory accesses on coalescing data**.
+This allows to reduce the amount of global memory requests, as seen in the previous section.

 Let's look at two ways to practically apply this advice:

 - Considering we are working with a 2D matrix of dimension `M`,`N`.
 If the operation is parallelized along the rows of the matrix (`threadIdx.x` ranging in `[0,M-1]`) `A` should be LayoutLeft (column-major).
 Alternatively, if the operation is parallelized along the columns of the matrix (`threadIdx.x` ranging in `[0,N-1]`) `A` should be LayoutRight (row-major).
 - When seeing a memory access in your kernel e.g. `A(i,j)`, ask yourself: *which element is the next thread accessing?*
     - Is it `A(i+1,j)`?
 If so, the operation is parallelized along the rows of the matrix (`threadIdx.x=i` ranging in `[0,M-1]`) `A` should be LayoutLeft (column-major).
     - Is it `A(i,j+1)`?
 If so, the operation is parallelized along the columns of the matrix (`threadIdx.x=j` ranging in `[0,N-1]`) `A` should be LayoutRight (row-major).

 Let's consider the operation of computing `row`, a vector of `N` elements defined as the sum of each row of `A`, by assigning each row to a thread.
 In [sample-3.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-3.cpp), we perform this operation on both a LayoutLeft and a LayoutRight Kokkos View: